flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 The first two notes of the motif are adapted to the F major harmony, while the last two notes to the G major harmony.

 So far, I have talked only about harmonic motifs.
-To deal with non-harmonic motifs, which is more complex, we need first to consider how to elaborate and reduce motifs.
+To deal with non-harmonic motifs, which is more complex, we need first to consider how to elaborate motifs.

-## Implementation of Elaboration and Reduction
+## Implementation of Elaboration

 Simply speaking, elaboration is adding notes to a motif.
 The function `elaborate()` from [ch0p1n](https://github.com/flujoo/ch0p1n) serves the exact purpose.